Executor Overview

 Most computationally expensive libEnsemble workflows involve launching applications from a sim_f or gen_f running on a worker to the compute nodes of a supercomputer, cluster, or other compute resource.

-An Executor interface is provided by libEnsemble to remove the burden of
+An Executor interface is provided by libEnsemble to remove the burden

 objects upon submission within user functions.